A colleague of mine asked me to post something on Robocopy. Trying to meet his expectations. Let’s hope this helps him and others as well

 Examples of Microsoft’s Robocopy syntax.

-- To copy contents of C:\UserFolder to C:\FolderBackup:
+- To copy the contents of C:\UserFolder to C:\FolderBackup:

 Robocopy C:\UserFolder C:\FolderBackup